omae26/Python/README.md

 # Lists in python
-List store more than one value at a single time,and they can be of deffernt types That is the most distinguihing difference between lists and variables
+List store more than one value at a single time,and they can be of deffernt types That is the most distinguihing difference between lists and variables Square brackets are used to store elements in a tuple.

 # Tuples in python
+Tuples are similar to list only that they are immutable.
+Once elements are added to a tuple, they can't be changed.
+It is often used to store elements that cannot change.
+Parenthesis are used to store elements in a tuple.